 No pilgrimage is identical – some pilgrims prefer a more direct path, whilst others want to explore the rich stories the land has to offer.
 Tailor your pilgrimage with the short cuts and alternative routes.
 You’ll also find these routes on the google maps in each stage.

-Strawberry Trail After the Oil Terminal take the winding path through the nature reserve by following the signs for the Strawberry Trail.
+After the Oil Terminal take the winding path through the nature reserve by following the signs for the Strawberry Trail.
 Only 1/3 of a mile longer than the main route, you will miss out St Andrews but gain time amongst the wild wetlands and trees.
 Just follow the waymarks, thanks to the river you can’t get lost and will arrive in Hamble by following the path.

-Fort Nelson.
-From Boarhunt, go south and follow the Allan King Way to pass by Fort Nelson and the Nelson Monument.
 It will add 1 mile, and gives you the opportunity to visit the Royal Armouries.
 The monument was one of several erected as a memorial to Vice-Admiral Horatio Nelson.
 Nelson became a national hero in his lifetime thanks to his military prowess, but he was also a strong opponent to the abolition of slavery.

-Kingley Vale.
-From Emsworth, leave the flat coastal path and head towards the hills.
+Kingley Vale Alternative From Emsworth, leave the flat coastal path and head towards the hills.
 The journey from Stoughton over the ridge and down again is wonderful.
 Miss out on Chidham, the birthplace of St Cuthman, Bosham with its deep Anglo-Saxon history and remarkable church, and the Sanctuary at Apuldram.
 Gain spectacular views, wildflower banks, beech hangars and yew forests, legendary burial mounds and some of the finest ancient yews in England.

 Shortcut.
 After Slindon, in the woods stay on the straight path instead of turning off.
-This will send you along a path next to the busy A27, before picking up a path through the Waterwoods.
+This will send you along a track next to the busy A27, before picking up a path through the Waterwoods.
 You will miss the church at Binsted and walking alongside the River Arun, but will save 1.5 miles.

 Shortcut.
 From Sullington, follow a straight track to Washington to avoid re-ascending the Downs.
 You will miss spectacular views and Chanctonbury Ring, but will save 2 miles and gain the opportunity to use the pub or shop in Washington.